lmatthia/supreme_court_news/README.md

 ### License
 I assert no claims of ownership for data acquired through the use of the Supreme Court Database or Oyez.

-Data licensed under CC BY. (see Dataverse)
+MIT License applies to the code, data is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)

 ### Contributing